MicrosoftDocs/mesh-docs/mesh/mesh-app/import-content.md

 1. Click **OK** and close dialog boxes.

 Now you can access the Apps > Microsoft Mesh app (Preview) > MyContent folder on your desktop and start adding your content for the Mesh app.
-Alternatively but not recommended, you can also use OneDrive web.
+Desktop synchronization is beneficial for handling large file sizes and complex 3D models.
+Alternatively if your content is small and not complex, you can also use OneDrive web.

 ## Import user content